 - Discuss issues affecting PHC Financing for UHC,

 - Increase awareness of PHC workers on PHC financing using country experiences, and

 - Brainstorm and identify solutions to challenges facing PHC financing in Africa.

 - Officials from African Ministries of Health and Finance

 - Health Financing experts

-Dr. Almoghirah Abdellah will moderate the discussion.
-Dr. Nkechi Olalere will brief us on SPARC.
-Prof. Shabir Moosa will frame the discussion.
-A panel from different countries (Tanzania – Susan Makawia, Rwanda – Stella Matutina Umuhoza, Ghana – Dr. Ama Fenny) will respond to the question “Can you share your country experiences in UHC funding/payment reforms for PHC?”
-We will break into groups to discuss the questions “What are the challenges we see with the emerging UHC PHC funding/payment changes?
-What are the solutions to these challenges?”
-When we get feedback Dr. Nkechi Olalere will synthesise key messages.
+Dr. Almoghirah Abdellah moderated the discussion.
+Dr. Nkechi Olalere briefed us on SPARC.
+Prof. Shabir Moosa frame the discussion.
+A panel from different countries (Tanzania – Susan Makawia, Rwanda – Stella Matutina Umuhoza, Ghana – Dr. Ama Fenny) responded to the question “Can you share your country experiences in UHC funding/payment reforms for PHC?”
+We also discussed the questions “What are the challenges we see with the emerging UHC PHC funding/payment changes?
+What are the solutions to these challenges?” and synthesised key messages.